Pokémon: Reaction to Pokémania

 As the franchise's popularity grew, children began taking their Pokémon cards to school for trading and playing.
 Soon, the cards were alleged to be "disrupting learning, poisoning playground friendships and causing such distraction that some children forget their homework, tune out in class and even miss school buses as they scramble to acquire one more card".
 The cards were "turning the playground into a black market", with card swaps sometimes inciting conflicts.
 Certain children engaged in "aggressive trading", tricking other (often younger) kids into unfair deals, forcing teachers to arbitrate.
 (Note: Attributed to multiple references:) Some parents expressed their concerns about the craze, but feared that their children would be ostracized if they were to deny them Pokémon products.
 In the US, the Pokémon cards ended up "almost universally banned" from school grounds.
 Similar bans occurred in Canada, Australia, New Zealand, and European countries.
-In September 1999, US-based law firm Milberg filed a class-action lawsuit against Nintendo of America, Wizards of the Coast, and 4Kids.
-The suit claimed that the booster packs constitute a form of lottery and promote gambling in kids.
-Susan Estrich noted that similar lawsuits had been filed against trading-card makers in the US, without success.
-The Pokémon card suit is not known to have gone to court, and is believed to have been settled.
+In September 1999, US-based law firm Milberg filed a class-action lawsuit, claiming that the booster packs constitute a form of lottery and promote gambling in kids.
+The suit is believed to have been settled.
 (Note: In her 2006 book Millennial Monsters, Anne Allison mentions the card suit and writes, within parentheses, that it "was eventually settled out of court".
 However, she does not cite a source for this.
-The full sentence does contain an inline citation to a New York Times piece, but this article doesn't state that the case was settled.)
+The full sentence does contain an inline citation to a New York Times piece, but this article does not state that the case was settled.)

 The Pokémon anime series was criticized by some as "cheap Japanese animation" that is "violent" and has "little educational value".
 Michelle Orecklin of Time dismissed the TV series as "less a cartoon than a half-hour exercise in Pokémon product placement".
 Anne Allison wrote that even those within Pokémon's US marketing team agreed that the anime's visuals were "not especially sophisticated" compared to Disney cartoons.
 Pokémon: The First Movie premiered in the United States on 12 November 1999, and in European countries in February 2000.
 While a huge box-office success, the film was received negatively by several Western film critics.
 The Guardian decried it as a "contemptuously cheap animated cash-in on the monster kids' craze".
 The American adult animated series South Park satirized Pokémon in the episode "Chinpokomon", aired on 3 November 1999.
 In the episode, the titular media franchise is portrayed as a low-quality line of products that is part of an evil plan by the Japanese government to invade the US.
 South Park co-creator Matt Stone commented that, at the time, Pokémon was "scary huge".